tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/控制台指南/模板设置_intl_en.md

 </table>

 ## Audio Transcoding Template
-MPS provides preset audio transcoding templates that can be used directly in workflow management.
-In addition, you can customize audio transcoding templates based on your business needs.
-Click **Create Transcoding Template** to enter the custom template settings page.
+MPS provides preset audio transcoding templates that can be used in workflows.
+You can customize these audio transcoding templates according to your needs.
+Click **Create Template** to enter the custom template settings page.

 - Template name: It can contain up to 64 letters, digits, spaces, underscores (_), dashes (-), and periods (.).
 - Container format: MP3, FLAC, OGG, or M4A.
 - Audio codec: MP3 if the container format is MP3; FLAC if the container format is FLAC or OGG; or MP3, AAC, or AC3 if the container format is M4A.